Nozzles and discs

 A drop that is too fine drifts more easily and dries out quickly, so losses can be significant if weather conditions are unfavourable.

-The turbulence nozzle consists of two parts: the propeller and the discs.
+The turbulence nozzle consists of two parts: the propeller and the pellet.

 Slot, brush or flat jet nozzles

-This nozzle is used to produce a spray with better jet definition than the turbulence nozzle.
+This nozzle is used to achieve a spray pattern with better definition than the turbulence nozzle.
 They are traditionally used on weed control booms.
-They form a flat, turbulence-free brush spray, the angle of which can vary depending on the type of nozzle used (45 to 110°).
+They form a flat, turbulence-free brush spray, the angle of which can vary according to the type of nozzle used (45 to 110°).
 The droplets obtained are less fine than with a turbulence nozzle, which tends to reduce spray mist.

 Double-slot nozzles

-In a way, they consist of two flat fan nozzles on the same support, with one slot at the front and the other at the rear.
-In this way, to obtain the same flow rate, the outlet orifices are smaller and, consequently, the droplets finer.
+In a way, they consist of two slot nozzles on the same support, with one slot at the front and the other at the rear.
+So, to obtain the same flow rate, the outlet orifices are smaller and, consequently, the droplets finer.

 This nozzle is designed for applications requiring fine droplets for good coverage and penetration of the foliage (e.g. application of fungicides).
 However, the risk of drift is greater.